Employment

 Little Rock Housing Authority d/b/a Metropolitan Housing Alliance is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state, or local laws.

-Location: 100 Bruce T. Moore Way – Little Rock, AR
+Location: 100 South Arch Street – Little Rock, AR

 Summary: